Melbourne Airport: Establishment

 In 1959, the Commonwealth Government acquired 5300 ha of grassland in then-rural Tullamarine.

 In May 1959 it was announced that a new airport would be built at Tullamarine, with Prime Minister Robert Menzies announcing on 27 November 1962 a five-year plan to provide Melbourne with a A$45 million "jetport" by 1967.
 The first sod at Tullamarine was turned two years later in November 1964.
 In line with the five-year plan, the runways at Essendon were expanded to handle larger aircraft, with Ansett Australia launching the Boeing 727 there in October 1964, the first jet aircraft used for domestic air travel in Australia.

+In 1966 the Australian Minister for Civil Aviation revealed that Paul Fayman had joined Leon Velik, Joseph Emanuel and Irvin Rockman in partnership with the Petersville Corporation to form a new company, Aerojet Caterers.
+Awarded a ten‑year concession to manage every catering outlet at the soon‑to‑open Tullamarine Airport in Melbourne, Aerojet received an initial capital injection of $750,000 (worth over $12 million in 2024) to furnish and equip the terminal’s cocktail bar, dining room and buffet lounge.
+Once operational, the firm became best known for its Top Air restaurant on the airport’s second level—a fashionable venue that regularly entertained visiting celebrities and high‑profile politicians.
+Through its affiliate company, Astrojet Exhibitions, the group also launched the Astrojet Space Museum to showcase the latest in aerospace technology.